Beatrice (Much Ado About Nothing): UK

 In the 1700s, a woman known as Frances Abington played Beatrice opposite David Garrick's Benedick.
 Engravings from the nineteenth century of Anna Cora Ritchie in the role of Beatrice survive, but there is no additional information about Ritchie's performance.
 In the late nineteenth century, Ellen Terry performed the role of Beatrice opposite Henry Irving's Benedick at the Lyceum.
 In 1903, Olive Kennett portrayed Beatrice.
 Two years later, Beatrice was played by H. B. Tree.

 Maggie Smith played Beatrice at the Old Vic in 1965.
 This production was broadcast for television in 1967.
 Felicity Kendal was awarded the Evening Standard Award for "Best Actress" in 1987 for her performance as Beatrice in Elijah Moshinsky's production at the Strand Theatre.

 At the Royal Shakespeare Company, Beatrice has been played by Googie Withers (1958), Judi Dench (1976), Maggie Steed (1988), Harriet Walter (2002), and Tamsin Greig (2006).
 Greig was awarded the Laurence Olivier Award for "Best Actress" and was the first woman to win the Critic's Circle Theatre Award for 'Best Shakespearean Performance'.

 In 2007, Zoë Wanamaker played Beatrice in a production at the National Theatre directed by Nicholas Hytner.
 In 2011, Eve Best played Beatrice at Shakespeare's Globe in a production directed by Jeremy Herrin.
 The same year, Beatrice was played by Catherine Tate opposite David Tennant's Benedick as directed by Josie Rourke.

 As part of the Royal Shakespeare Company's World Shakespeare Festival in 2012, Meera Syal played Beatrice in a production directed by Iqbal Khan and set in India.

 In 2013, Vanessa Redgrave played Beatrice at the Old Vic under the direction of Mark Rylance.
 In 2017, Beatriz Romilly played Beatrice at Shakespeare's Globe.
 This production was set in Mexico.
 Mel Giedroyc played Beatrice in 2018 at the Rose Theatre, Kingston.

 North America

 Canada

-At the Stratford Festival in Stratford, Ontario, Beatrice has been played by Jane Casson (1971), Martha Henry (1977), Maggie Smith (1980), Tana Hicken (1983), Tandy Cronyn (1987), Goldie Semple (1991), Martha Henry (1998), and Deborah Hay (2012).
+At the Stratford Festival in Stratford, Ontario, Beatrice has been played by Jane Casson (1971), Martha Henry (1977), Maggie Smith (1980), Tana Hicken (1983), Tandy Cronyn (1987), Goldie Semple (1991), Martha Henry (1998), Deborah Hay (2012), and Maev Beaty (2023).

 Camilla Scott played Beatrice at the York Shakespeare Festival in 2004 in Ontario.
 The production was set during the Spanish Civil War.
 Kate Eastwood Norris played Beatrice in a 2005 production of Much Ado About Nothing set immediately after World War II.
 Norris's Beatrice was described as performing "verbal jujitsu".

 In 2019, Rose Napoli played Beatrice in Liza Balkan's production with Shakespeare in High Park in Toronto.
 This production was set in the late 1990s and transformed Beatrice into an up-and-coming stand-up comic.
 The show began with a ten-minute set of Beatrice's comedy co-written by Balkan and Napoli.